-How can I understand that my computer is a part of botnet?
+How can I understand that my computer is a part of a botnet?

-Hackers who created botnet have no reason to ensure that a specific user whose PC is in botnet has already detected that he is hacked.
-When they have thousands of computers in their network, the loss of a single PC or even ten ones will not bring any significant effect.
-They may start botnet activity even at the moment when you are using your computer.
+Hackers who created botnets have no reason to ensure that the victim knows that it's computer is hacked.
+Since they have thousands of computers in their network, losing a single PC or even ten ones will not significantly affect them.
+They may start botnet activity even when you are using your computer.
 Hence, any strange activity among the listed below is a reason to scan your computer for possible backdoors.
 Here are the typical signs which indicate that your PC is a part of a botnet:

 - The mouse pointer moves autonomously;

 - You can see the console windows opening chaotically;

 - Browser windows open without your intention;

 - You see the 404 error when trying to open the websites, while having no issues from another device;

 - For laptops: your battery life becomes miserable, without any updates in software or hardware or changes in the program you usually run;

 - For users with metered connections: traffic is consumed extremely fast by app(s) you never used or installed.

 At least two of these signs are enough to consider that someone else is using your computer.
 Don’t panic - crooks who added your computer to the botnet are likely not interested in your data or other sensitive information.
 All you have to do is to launch anti-malware software, perform the scan and remove the threat.
 Although the virus can suspend Microsoft Defender, it can barely disable third-party security tools.